Shackleton's ship "Endurance" found beneath Antarctic ice, 100 years on | Law-Order

 The wreckage of polar explorer Ernest Shackleton's ship "Endurance", which was crushed by Antarctic ice and sank some 10,000 feet (3,000 m) to the ocean floor more than a century ago, has been found, a team searching for it said on Wednesday.
 The three-masted sailing ship was lost in November 1915 during Shackleton's failed attempt to make the first land crossing of Antarctica.

-On his fourth rescue attempt, Shackleton managed to return to pick up the rest of the crew from Elephant Island in August 2016, two years after his Imperial Trans-Antarctic Expedition left London.
+From there, Shackleton and handful of the crew rowed some 800 miles (1,300 km) on the lifeboat James Caird to South Georgia, where they sought help from a whaling station.
+On his fourth rescue attempt, Shackleton managed to return to pick up the rest of the crew from Elephant Island in August 1916, two years after his Imperial Trans-Antarctic Expedition left London.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)